-- you were an Australian resident and you (or any associate entities) had certain overseas interests and your debt deductions combined with those of your associate entities were more than \$250,000 for 2007-08, or - you were a foreign resident with operations or investments in Australia and your debt deductions against Australian assessable income combined with those of your associate entities were more than \$250,000 for 2007-08.
+- you were an Australian resident and you (or any associate entities) had certain overseas interests and your debt deductions combined with those of your associate entities were more than \$250,000 for 2008-09, or - you were a foreign resident with operations or investments in Australia and your debt deductions against Australian assessable income combined with those of your associate entities were more than \$250,000 for 2008-09.

-More information about thin capitalisation is available on our website.
+You can find more information about thin capitalisation on our website.